kubestash/docs/docs/guides/volumesnapshot/overview/index.md

 8. The controller downloads the respective data from the cloud and populates the `PVC`.

-9. Once completed, the job updates the `status.phase` field of the `Restoresession` to reflect restore completion.
+9. Once completed, the job updates the `status.components[*]` field of the `Restoresession` to reflect restore completion.

 ## Next Steps
 1. See a step by step guide to snapshot a stand-alone PVC [here](/docs/guides/volumesnapshot/pvc/index.md).